Logesh-Sakthivel/Logesh-Sakthivel.github.io/_pages/learning-resources.md

 author_profile: true
 ---

-This page contains some links to my Github repo/wiki where I have some notes on the below topic taken while learning.
+This page contains some links to my Github repo/wiki/slides, where I have some notes on the below topics took while learning.

 ## Primary resource